- Business and Employment»

 - No Disguised Sales Pitches.
 If the webinar is designed to sell a product or service, say so.
 At least they'll know it's coming.
 And if they're interested in what's being offered, they'll opt in and participate.
-Click here for more tips on avoiding disguised sales pitches.

 - Treat Webinar Participants as If They Were In the Same Room.
 I've participated in many webinars and hybrid events (a live event which is also being webcast to remote locations).
 In some cases, the remote audience was served very poorly.
 Ignoring participant questions or feedback were primary blunders.
 Treat your screen-to-screen webinar participants as if they were face-to-face.

 - Remember There is an Audience.
 Especially with teams of remote presenters, they can easily slip into conversation mode with each other, totally forgetting that their idle chatter is being broadcast live to possibly hundreds or thousands of people!
 It's easy to understand why that can happen.
 A presenter may be alone at home in front of his solitary computer screen and may only be cognizant of the fellow remote presenters.
 Again, act as if you were physically present in a room with your online attendees.

 - Add Value.
 Make sure the webinar is content rich, even if its intent is to sell.